MarkoJerebFMF/Logic-game-Hungry-Spider/README.md

 # Programiranje-2

-Reposotory contains code for all projects in course Programming 2, which is tought by Andrej Bauer on Faculty for Mathematics and Physics in University of Ljubljana.
+Reposotory contains code for all projects in course Programming 2, which is tought by prof. Andrej Bauer on Faculty for Mathematics and Physics in University of Ljubljana.

 ## Logic game, dots & boxes